 Meeting my schoolmates, Anil and Chetan felt nice.

 Then somehow making through the Delhi roads with Google Maps, we reached Paharganj to meet our fellow riding mates, Sanjoy Banarjee & Rajesh Gowda.

 To be honest, on the first sight, we disliked the whole idea of living in a crowded delhi street, an area without proper protection for our bikes.
 Sanjoy, somehow convinced us that it was the only option left.
 Got a good A/C room for 1000Rs in a hotel filled with westerners (aka hippies).

-Sept 1 – Journey started from Delhi towards Amritsar on 1st September morning, through the hot sun.
+Sept 1 – Journey started from Delhi towards Amritsar on 1st September morning, in the hot weather.
 We reached the 70 mile stone Dhaba, apt name for the restaurant as its location being 100km from Delhi.
 The delicious Aloo Paranthe and lassi was a delightful start for our hungry stomach and our journey.
 Though the same dish was continued at every restaurant on rest of our journey.

 Deviating from Ambala into Punjab , I was feeling quite nostalgic about my schooling there.
 We did quite good speeds on the four/six laned highway and reached Amritsar by night.
 We had some time in our hands so decided to visit “Darbar Sahib” (Golden Temple), one of the most peaceful religious place I have been to and so awesomely lit up.

 Anand was so deeply mesmerized by the generous ways of how the temple works, that he took a video DVD from a Hawker kid expecting it to be free.

 Distance : 460KM

 Night Stay : Amritsar, Punjab ( 31.62516, 74.87828 )

 Room Rent : 800Rs (1 Room, 5 People)